 Is Hummus Healthy For You?

 The great news is that, generally speaking hummus is an excellent healthy snack option.
-However, you do have to be careful when buying store bought hummus.
-Depending on what hummus you buy, it may be best to make your own at home to ensure you’re actually getting the health benefits hummus provides.
+However, you do have to be careful when buying store bought hummus – we'll tell you here exactly what to look out for.
+It may even be better to make your own at home to ensure you’re actually getting the health benefits hummus provides.
 Let’s take a look into why hummus is healthy, and how you can be sure you’re actually getting the healthiest hummus available.

-Helps with Weight Management: If you are looking for healthy snack options to help with your weight loss goals, hummus is an excellent choice.
-The chickpeas in hummus are packed with fiber which helps promote satiety, prevents overeating, and boosts the digestive system.
-There was even a study done back in 2014 published in the Journal of Nutrition and Food Sciences that found that those who chose hummus as a healthy snack had a 53% lower chance of being obese and a 51% lower chance of having high blood sugar as opposed to those who don’t eat hummus!
+- Helps with weight management: If you are looking for healthy snack options to help with your weight loss goals, hummus is an excellent choice.
+The chickpeas in hummus are packed with fiber which helps promote satiety, prevents overeating, and promotes a healthy digestive system.
+A 2015 study by the National Heart, Lung, and Blood Institute found that eating at least 30 grams of fiber per day can help you manage your weight.

-Hummus Makes an Excellent Spread: Hummus is an excellent alternative to mayonnaise, or other processed spreads on sandwiches, wraps, or buns.
+- Hummus makes an excellent spread: Hummus is an excellent alternative to mayonnaise, or other processed spreads normally used on sandwiches, wraps, or buns.
 With a wide variety of flavors, hummus can be a delicious complement to any healthy sandwich or veggie wrap, and can even be used as a base for a healthier chicken salad!
-Try mixing garlic hummus with mashed avocado for a healthy spread packed with fiber, healthy fat, and protein.
+Try mixing garlic hummus with mashed avocado for a healthy spread packed with fiber, healthy fats, and protein.

-Hummus is Incredibly Easy to Make: Hummus is one of those foods that anyone can make.
-It only takes a handful of ingredients, and 5 minutes of your time to whip up a delicious and nourishing snack.
+- Hummus is incredibly easy to make: Hummus is one of those foods that anyone can make.
+It only takes a handful of ingredients, and five minutes of your time to whip up a delicious and nourishing snack.
 All you need is a food processor, chickpeas, garlic, olive oil, tahini, lemon juice, and a pinch of salt.
 Simply blend all of the ingredients together, and you have yourself a delicious hummus full of health benefits!

 While hummus is generally a very healthy food choice, if you are buying hummus from the grocery store there are a few things to keep in mind to ensure you’re getting the healthiest option available.